isDipesh/awegen/README.md

 # awegen

-awegen is a code generator for Yii framework.
+awegen is a code generator for Yii framework with optional Bootstrap support.
 awegen borrows goodies from giix and gtc.

 ## What It Does?